data-burst/airflow-monitoring-and-alerting/README.md

 To integrate the monitoring stack for Apache Airflow into an existing setup with Airflow and Prometheus, follow these instructions:

-1. **Install the required components**: Make sure you have Airflow and Prometheus ans Grafana installed and configured in your environment.
+1. **Install the required components**: Make sure you have Airflow and Prometheus and Grafana installed and configured in your environment.

 2. **Mapping the configuration files**: Copy the contents of the `config_files/statsd/statsd.yaml` file from the monitoring project repository into your own Statsd configuration directory.